 Ongoing legislative and regulatory efforts, and judicial interpretations, could reduce or otherwise adversely affect the payments we receive from Medicare and Medicaid and other payors.
 Within the statutory framework of the Medicare and Medicaid programs, there are substantial areas subject to administrative rulings, interpretations and discretion, and which are at times subject to court challenges, which may further affect payments made under those programs.
 Further, the federal and state governments might, in the future, reduce the funds available under those programs, require repayment of previously received funds or require more stringent utilization and quality reviews of hospital facilities.
 Additionally, there may be a continued rise in managed care programs and additional restructuring of the financing and delivery of healthcare in the United States.
 These events could cause our future financial results to be adversely impacted.
 We cannot estimate the impact of Medicare and Medicaid reimbursement changes that have been enacted or are currently or may in the future be under consideration.
-We cannot predict whether additional reimbursement reductions will be made or whether any such changes or other restructuring of the financing and delivery of healthcare would have a material adverse effect on our business, financial conditions, results of operations, cash flow, capital resources and liquidity.
+We cannot predict whether additional reimbursement reductions will be made or whether any such changes or other restructuring of the financing and delivery of healthcare and medicaid reimbursement reductions will be made or whether any such changes or other restructuring of the financing and delivery of healthcare and medicaid resources and liquidity.